NishantPrabhu/nishantprabhu.github.io/_posts/2020-08-05-basic-of-neural-networks.md

 \nabla_{a_{1}}\left(z_{0}\right)=\nabla_{a_{1}}\left(\frac{e^{a_{0}}}{e^{a_{0}}+e^{a_{1}}+e^{a_{2}}}\right)=\frac{\sum e^{a_{k}}\cdot0-e^{a_{0}}\cdot e^{a_{1}}}{\left(\sum e^{a_{k}}\right)^{2}}=-z_{0}\cdot z_{1}
 $$

-For the three nodes, the gradients can be arranged neatly in a matrix like below (assume broadcasted operations where shapes don't match).
+For the three nodes, we can follow a similar pattern and the derivatives can be arranged neatly in a matrix like below (assume broadcasted operations where shapes don't match).

 $$
 \nabla_{a}z=\left[\begin{array}{ccc}